Weapons and the law

 If you’re arrested and found guilty of carrying an offensive weapon in public, you could get up to four years in prison.

-And if, for any reason, that you hurt someone (grievous bodily harm), kill or almost kill someone, you could face life imprisonment.
+And if, for any reason, you hurt someone (grievous bodily harm), kill or almost kill someone, you could face life imprisonment.

 Knives and the law in the UK